Search for sterile neutrino oscillation using RENO and NEOS data

-In summary, we report a reactor model independent search for sterile neutrinos using data from the RENO near detector and the NEOS detector.
+In summary, we report a nearly reactor model independent search for sterile neutrinos using data from the RENO near detector and the NEOS detector.
 As the RENO and the NEOS detectors share the same reactor complex, this analysis removes the $\overline{\nu}_e$ source dependency in the previous NEOS sterile neutrino search\,\cite{NEOS2016prl}.
 This analysis uses IBD spectra measured at RENO and NEOS detector locations without knowing a non-oscillation spectrum at reactor.
 Based on the spectral comparison of the NEOS prompt-energy spectrum with a prediction from the RENO measurement, we obtain a 95\% C.L. excluded region of $0.1<|\Delta m_{41}^2|<7$\,eV$^2$.
-We also obtain an allowed region with the best fit of $|\Delta m_{41}^2|=2.41\pm0.03\,$\,eV$^2$ and $\sin^2 2\theta_{14}$=0.08$\,\pm\,$0.03.
+We also obtain an allowed region with the best fit of $|\Delta m_{41}^2|=2.41$\,eV$^2$ and $\sin^2 2\theta_{14}$=0.08.
 Comparisons of obtained reactor antineutrino spectra at reactor sources are made among RENO, NEOS, and Daya Bay and show an interesting spectral variation within their systematic uncertainties.
 The reactor model independent reactor neutrino spectra in this report will be useful studying reactor neutrino physics and particle physics beyond the Standard Model.\\

-The RENO experiment is supported by the National Research Foundation of Korea (NRF) grants No. 2009-0083526, No. 2019R1A2C3004955, and 2017R1A2B4011200 funded by the Korea Ministry of Science and ICT.
+The RENO experiment is supported by the National Research Foundation of Korea (NRF) grants No. 2009-0083526, No. 2019R1A2C3004955, and 2021R1A2C1013661 funded by the Korea Ministry of Science and ICT.
 The NEOS experiment is supported by IBS-R016-D1 and 2012M2B2A6029111 from National Research Foundation (NRF).
-Some of us have been supported by a fund from the BK21 of NRF and Institute for Basic Science (IBS-R017-D1-2020-a00/IBS-R017-G1-2020-a00).
+Some of us have been supported by a fund from the BK21 of NRF.
+This work is also supported by the New Faculty Startup Fund from Seoul National University.
 We gratefully acknowledge the cooperation of the Hanbit Nuclear Power Site and the Korea Hydro \& Nuclear Power Co., Ltd. (KHNP).
 We thank KISTI for providing computing and network resources through GSDC, and all the technical and administrative people who greatly helped in making this experiment possible.